I-3-1-51.Critical Case Procedures

 The CAL process identifies diseases and other medical conditions that invariably qualify under the Listing of Impairments (20 CFR Appendix 1 to Subpart P of Part 404—Listing of Impairments).
 For more information about the CAL initiative, see POMS DI 11005.604.

 Most CAL cases are identified at the initial level of adjudication, but a new condition that develops later can also qualify for CAL processing.
 Subsequent identification, including at the Appeals Council (AC), may be based solely on a claimant's allegation or on new medical evidence of a condition included on the CAL list of impairments.
-For a current list of CAL impairments, see POMS DI 11005.604H.
 The ARPS case characteristic will be added on any CAL case upon receipt or when identified by OAO staff.

 CAL cases are identified by: